zamoose/Elbee-Elgee/README.markdown

 	* Initial release

 ### KNOWN ISSUES ###
+* Version 1.1.1 aka "The Theme Review One" (taken from the [initial theme review](http://themes.trac.wordpress.org/ticket/4336#comment:3))
+	* <del>Posts with no titles must still include a permalink to the single post view.
+The recommended practice is to place the permalink on the post date as well.</del>
+	* You must provide styling for heading elements (&lt;h2&gt; - &lt;h6&gt;), blockquotes, tables, definition lists, ordered lists and unordered lists.
+	* Captioned images must be properly aligned.
+	* Floated elements must be properly cleared.
+	* Check your styling of comments, particularly nested comments.
+	* Posts with closed comments are required to display some kind of "Comments are disabled" message.
+This does not apply to Pages.
+	* Theme options using textareas that allow HTML should use `wp_kses_post()` when sanitizing form data.
+	* Provide styling for the calendar widget.
+	* Provide more whitespace between the post meta and post content.
+	* Content entered in "Copyright Statement" and "Footer Credits" does not show up on the site.
+	* <del>wp_footer() must be placed directly before &lt;/body&gt;.</del>
+	* <del>The use of `$_SERVER['PHP_SELF']` in forms is discouraged as it presents a security risk.</del>
+	* <del>All custom functions and global variables must be prefixed with the theme slug or an appropriate variant.</del>
+	* All data must be sanitized and validated before saving to the database and properly escaped when outputting to forms.
+	* Themes are required to use checked() and selected() for checkbox and select options in forms respectively.
+	* <del>`( ! isset( $content_width ) ) $content_width = '640';` entered twice in `includes/supports.php`.</del>
+	* <del>Please note the license being used for your header images in the readme.
+They must be GPL-compatible.</del>
 * Version 1.0
 	* Specifying BuddyPress Activity as front page tosses 404 error
 	* <del>Header images max width at 960px</del>